 COMMUNITY & IDENTITY

 Cooking Round the World gives students the opportunity to learn about countries around the world by cooking and eating!
 Gain new understandings about cultures and traditions using food as the conduit.
 A typical class includes cooking, eating, an international folk tale, language acquisition, and map education.
 Cooking Round the World supplies the aprons, food, cookware, and emails the recipes home at the end of the session.
 The program is very hands on; all students peel, chop, dice or mince, etc. As we cook, we talk about the country of the day or our culinary experiences.
 The outcome is a new appreciation of food and a desire to see the world!
 To note: We are a completely nut free program.
 There are no nuts in any recipe.
-Additional CRTW form to be completed and returned is available during Spring Application Window.
+Download CRTW form.
+Return completed form to instructor on the first day of class.

 - Tuesdays, 1:30 – 3:00 p.m., Leader: Cooking Round the World Staff